PolyhedraZK/nbnet/src/pos/README.md

   -A, --withdraw-0x01-addr <WITHDRAW_0X01_ADDR>
-          An account used to receive the funds after validators exit, the address coresponding to `wallet-seckey` will be used if not provided
+          An account used to receive the funds after validators exit, the address coresponding to `wallet-seckey` will be used if not provided -x, --async-wait
+          If set, return immediately after the transaction is sent, or wait until the deposit transaction is confirmed on chain
 ```

 Workflow: